BiscyberA/Splunk-SIEM-Solution-/README.md

 <h1>Splunk(SIEM Solution) Home Lab</h1>
-- [Collected,Ingested and Analyzed VPNlogs]
+- [Ingested and Query Web Access Logs With Various SPL Commands]

 <h2>Description</h2>
-In this lab we will cover basics of Splunk, the leading SIEM solution for collecting,Analyzing and Correlating logs from various log sources in real-time.We will install,navigate and go through the various components of splunk and its functionality, and then ingest logs into splunk instance and try to practice some commands on the logs.
+In this lab we will cover basics of Splunk, the leading SIEM solution for collecting,Analyzing and Correlating logs from various log sources in real-time.We will install,navigate and go through the various components of splunk and its functionality, and then ingest logs into splunk instance and practice some commands on the logs.
 <br />

-<h2>Tool Used</h2>
+<h2>Tools Used</h2>

 - <b>Splunk Enterprise</b>